TheGingerRage/lit-nav/README.md

 - Refresh Metadata won't glitch out on VF pages causing the extension to fill up with "undefined"

-- Refresh Metadata also elgeantly fails in Lightning now, rather than showing a loading indicator for a minute then doing nothing.
+- Refresh Metadata also elegantly fails in Lightning now, rather than showing a loading indicator for a minute then doing nothing.

 - Cleaned up some DOM interaction with appendChild/removeChild calls being mishandled